flora515/sarcasm-project-report/README.md

 #### Linguistic Analysis

 We used TF-IDF vectorization and 1- and 2-grams to find characteristic expressions in the comments that were labeled sarcastic in comparison to the non-sarcastic comments.
-To calculate the sentiment incongruity of sarcastic and non-sarcastic comments, we obtained polarity scores by applying the Vader Sentiment Analyzer and multiplying the positive with the negative score for each comment.
+To calculate the sentiment incongruity of sarcastic and non-sarcastic comments, we obtained polarity scores by applying the Vader Sentiment Analyzer and multiplied the positive with the negative score for each comment.
 We calculated the emphatic punctuation density by normalizing the sum of punctuation characters ('!', '?', '""') in each comment by its word count.

 #### Topic Modeling

 Before topic modeling, we filtered the dataset to include only the comments that were labeled as sarcastic.
 We reduced this dataframe to the "comment" column and removed stopwords from it.
 Then, we used BERTopic to perform the text embedding, dimensionality reduction (using UMAP) and clustering with HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise).

 ## Results and Discussion

-- Present the findings from your experiments, supported by visual or statistical evidence
-- Discuss how these results address your main research question.

 ### Model Performance